 Building strong family values is an incredibly important part of parenting, but often it goes without specific thought.
 If you truly want to build strong family values, you need to do some things to intentionally pass on those family values to your children.
 Some things in parenting are taught and others are “caught” – meaning some things you try to teach your children have to be shown by your example.

-When you think of family values, you may think about things like honesty, spending time together, and being kind to each other.
-These values are rooted in the Bible and are great values to teach your children.
 They could also be considered moral values – the things we need to do to get along well with other people.

 But there are also family values that are rooted in your own family history and tradition that may extend beyond the moral values needed to get along well with people.
 When you get married and start a family, you are combining two sets of family history and tradition and trying to make it become a new unwritten list of the things that are important in your own family.